 The Cat Harness and the Leash

 Your cat may be wearing a collar, yet you should never use that as an anchoring point for a leash.
-Cat collars are not called breakaway collars for nothing.
-When tugged and pulled, they are expected to either break open, or allow your cat to wriggle its head out of them.
+Cat collars are not called breakaway collars for anything.
+When tugged and pulled, they are expected to either break open or allow your cat to wriggle its head out of them.
 Not something that you want happening outdoors.

 Cat harnesses are to be used only for those times when you need to have your cat on a leash, such as during walks outdoors.
 Since the harness will not break away if it gets entangled with something, you should never let your cat wear a harness unsupervised, whether indoors or out.